CircuitSculptor/fpga-vga-verilog/index.md

 ## **My VGA Design Edit**
 I have decided to create a slide show of all the flags in the European Union.
 I have selected all the flags that are made up from vertical and horizontal stripes only.

-The flags are shown in the following order: Poland, Ireland, Germany, France, Italy, Ukraine, Luxemburg, Romania, Bulgaria, Austria, Bulgraia, Estonia, Latvia, Lithuania, Monaco and the Netherlands.

 ### **Code Adaptation**
 To display my flags, I have modified the rows and column numbers to split up the screen to display each flag.
 It was a fun experience, seeing a completed flag with the right parameters.